LoopKit/loopdocs/docs/gh-actions/edit-browser.md

 ## Create `branch` if needed

+* If the customization you wish to prepare indicates Stable: Yes, you can skip ahead to [Personalized Customization for this Module](#personalized-customization-for-this-module)
+* If you are preparing a customization for the `dev` branch, regardless of the Stable notation, there is no need to create a special `branch`, simply update the default branch to the latest (sync it) and use the current version of the customization when you skip ahead to [Personalized Customization for this Module](#personalized-customization-for-this-module)
+* Otherwise, when you a preparing a customization where the file changed sufficiently between `main` and `dev` and you want to build the `main` branch, you need to create a branch for this Module that is consistent with the version you wish to customize.

 Open your browser to your https://github.com/username/Module URL.
 If you already created the `branch` you need, you do not need to create a new one.

 If you are customizing a released version, use the [Table of SHA-1](#table-of-sha-1) under your version number below.
 Copy the SHA-1 for your Module so you can paste it into the URL in Step 2 below.
 Notice the suggested branch name for that table.
 You will use this in Step 3.3 below.